 1966 - New facilities were opened and a limited bachelor's degree program was offered in engineering and science.

 1968 - The first two years of almost all of the University's baccalaureate majors were available.
-Associate degree programs were expanded with the addition of Letters, Arts, and Sciences.
+Associate degree programs were expanded with the addition of the associate degree in Letters, Arts, and Sciences.

 1986 - The associate degree programs were expanded with the addition of Business Administration.
 Associate degree students were now able to transfer to some baccalaureate programs and complete their degree requirements in two additional years.